 In August 2003, NetSol entered into an agreement with United Kingdom based Akhtar Group PLC (Akhtar).
 Under the terms of the agreement, Akhtar Group acquired 49.9 percent of our subsidiary, Pakistan based NetSol Connect PTV Ltd., an Internet service provider (ISP) in Pakistan.
 As part of this Agreement, NetSolCONNECT changed its name to NetSol Akhter.
 As part of this Agreement, NetSolCONNECT changed its name to NetSol Akhter.
-A change in the ownership structure in September 2003 and the consolidation and readjustment of the revenue model caused revenue reduction in fiscal year 2004 from as compared to the fiscal year 2003.
+As part of the consolidation and readjustment of the revenue model caused revenue reduction in fiscal year 2004 from as compared to the fiscal year 2003.
 However, of late, NetSol Connect has steadily grown its presence in tri cities (Karachi, Lahore and Islamabad.)
-The company acquired a small internet online company called Raabta Online in early 2004.
+The company acquired a small internet online company called Rabata Online in early 2004.
 This created a national presence for wireless broadband business in key markets that have experienced explosive growth.
 The telecom sector in Pakistan has a potential market size exceeding \$100Million.
 NetSol Connect with its new laser and wireless technologies has a potential to become a major brand in Pakistan.